SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Agents Details

 Interest rate smoothing refers to the empirical regularity that central banks adjust policy rates gradually over time, rather than immediately to the level implied by contemporaneous macroeconomic conditions.
 This behavior is often interpreted as reflecting forward-looking policy preferences, model uncertainty, or an aversion to financial market instability.
 In practice, this means that the actual interest rate set by the central bank is

 where \(\hat{r}\) is the policy rate computed from the unmodified Taylor rule~\ref{eq:taylor_rule}, \(r_{t-1}\) the interest rate set last period, and \(\rho\) is the smoothing factor.

 Empirically, interest rate smoothing is a well-documented phenomenon.
-For example, \citet{10.1257/mac.4.4.126} estimate a Taylor rule with smoothing and find that the smoothing coefficient typically ranges between 0.7 and 0.9 in developed economies.
+For example, \citet{10.1257/mac.4.4.126} estimates a Taylor rule with smoothing and finds that the smoothing coefficient typically ranges between 0.7 and 0.9 in developed economies.
 We choose \(\rho=0.8\) as our parameterization.